 There’s been a societal shift in consciousness towards caring more about feeling fulfilled in our jobs, having control over how we spend our time, and being our own boss.
-It’s not a simple path but people aspire to follow that path that gives their lives meaning (and never leads to a cubicle).
 The creator economy has led to more startups here to help creators find their niche and make a living.

-So, how do you avoid burnout when your work is your passion and we live and work online?
-I’ve been there with years of hustle, precarious gigs and living in expensive cities.
+So, how do we avoid burnout when work is a passion and we live and work online?
 Energy is finite and we need to respect that.
-My strategy is to work smarter not harder with scalable systems – creating digital products and services that offer high value.
 As Anne Helen Peterson says, burnout is a societal problem, not a personal one.

 We can’t do this forever.
 I think we’re gonna have to decide as a society and as a generation to figure this shit out.